mogroupumd/Silicon_MLIP_datasets/README.md

 # Silicon_MLP_datasets
-Training, validation, and testing datasets for the publication "The discrepancies, the extrapolability, and the interpolability of machine learning interatomic potentials on simulating atomic dynamics"
+Training, validation, and testing datasets for the publication "Discrepancies and the error evaluation metrics for machine learning interatomic potentials"

 # Data architecture
 Each directory contains: